akirademoss/cuda-9.0-installation-on-ubuntu-18.04/README.md

 ## 2.)
 Install nvidia cuda toolkit's software dependencies

 #### install nvidia driver:  **Note that the driver version and exact steps for this will depend on your GPU.
-Best to look up which driver works for your specific graphics card.
-This was the driver that worked for mine.**
+This command helps you find what drivers will work with your gpu and reccommend one.
+Your driver may be different.
+We also install nvidia-modprobe, it’s a utility to load NVIDIA kernel modules and crate NVIDIA character device files automatically every time your machine booting up.**
 ```
-sudo apt install nvidia-compute-utils-390
+sudo ubuntu-drivers devices
-sudo apt install nvidia-driver-390
+sudo apt-get install nvidia-driver-440 nvidia-modprobe
 ```

 #### install other import packages